 It’s a clear sign that you have a flea infestation.

 Those of you who haven’t dealt with a flea infestation before might wonder how to tell the difference between flea feces and regular dirt.
 It’s easy.
-Steps are below.
+The steps are below.

 - Take some ‘dirt’ that you want to inspect

 Does it turn to reddish-brown color?
 You know what it is.